andremann/SKG-IF/docs/source/products.rst

 Peer review
 ^^^^^^^^^^^^^^^^
 :Description: Whether the :ref:`Research product <Research product>` has undergone a peer review process.
-:Type: String, one of the following (single-blind, open, double-blind, unavailable)
+:Type: String, one of the following
+    * single-blind
+    * open
+    * double-blind
+    * unavailable
 :Use: Mandatory (1)

 Metadata curation